-Ex-Trump lawyer Cohen to serve out prison sentence at home
+AP source: Ex-Trump lawyer Cohen being released from prison

 A federal judge had denied Cohen’s attempt for an early release to home confinement after serving 10 months in prison and said in a ruling earlier this month that it “appears to be just another effort to inject himself into the news cycle.”
 But the Bureau of Prisons can take action to move him to home confinement without a judicial order.

-Cohen, 53, began serving his sentence last May and was scheduled to be released from prison in November 2021.
+Cohen began serving his sentence last May and was scheduled to be released from prison in November 2021.

 Other high-profile inmates have also been released as the number of coronavirus cases soars.
 Last week, a judge ordered Michael Avenatti - the attorney who rose to fame representing porn star Stormy Daniels in lawsuits against Trump - to be temporarily freed from a federal jail in New York City and stay at a friend’s house in Los Angeles.
 Avenatti had said he was at high risk of getting the coronavirus because he had a recent bout with pneumonia and his cellmate at the Metropolitan Correctional Center in Manhattan was removed due to flu-like symptoms.